EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 to be used together and in combination with ``--default-srid``.
 This is required for datasets registered in a rasdaman database or for any other input method where the geospatial metadata cannot be retrieved.

+For datasets that do not have any EO metadata associated and want to be inserted anyways, the options ``--default-begin-time``, ``--default-end-time`` and ``--default-footprint`` have to be used.
+When provided, these options will overrule any metadata located in data or metadata files.
+All three options have to be used in combination, so it is, for example, not possible to only provide the footprint via ``--default-footprint`` and let EOxServer gather the rest, with one exception: when only begin and end dates are given, the footprint is generated using the image extent.

 With the ``--visible`` option, all registered datasets can be marked as either visible (``true``) or invisible (``false``).
 This effects the advertisment of